Welcome to all! This is a self-care event. Please read on so you can come prepared.

 Children are most welcome.
 Childcare is the responsibility of their family.

 Cell phone service at the camp is variable, depending on the provider.

 There are many sites for tent camping in the woods and along the shores of the lake.
 Many people feel that the experience of sleeping on the earth and listening to the wind and the birds, with no electricity, telephones, TV, WiFi, etc. is an important part of the gathering.

-The camp does not have RV camper hook-ups.
+The camp does NOT have RV camper hook-ups.
 There is room for a few small, self-contained campers.
 You may sleep in your car as well.
 There are a few beds (camp mattresses with no bedding) available in simple cabins (electrified, but no heat) which we would like to reserve for elders, people with special needs and families who do not have camping gear.
-Please email us at email@example.com if you are interested in one of these.
+Please email us at firstname.lastname@example.org if you are interested in one of these.
 There are some local motels and RV campgrounds if these suit your needs better.

 - Lamb City Campground, 85 Royalston Road Phillipston, MA 01331 1-800-292-5262

 - Otter River State Forest, 86 Winchendon Rd.
 Baldwinville, MA 01436 978-939-8962 (RVsites but no hook-ups)

 - Wachusett Village Inn, 9 Village Inn Road Westminster, MA 800-342-1905

 - Rodeway Inn, 183 Main Street Westminster, MA 978-874-5951